Zone 2 AA – Background and FAQ

 A) Evaluations will be held starting in late August and run through early September, possibly over the long weekend.
 We try our best not to book evaluations over the long weekend.
 Our goal is to complete our tryouts prior to local association tryouts.

 A) There will be 3 to 4 ice times per age group.
 Each athlete will receive a minimum of 2 ice times that include skating, passing, shooting drills and game evaluation.
 Each goalie will receive a minimum of 2 ice times which will include goalie specific drills and game evaluation.
 First cuts will be made after a minimum of 2 ice times.
 All updates during evaluations will be posted on our website.

 Q) How will teams be selected?

-A) The evaluation committee along with the coaching staff will select acceptable athletes for each team based on the evaluations.
-The evaluation committee will include independent, non-parent evaluators.
+A) The evaluation committee along with the head coach will select acceptable athletes for each team based on the evaluations.
+The evaluation committee will include independent, non-parent evaluators who are knowledgeable in the sport.
 Coaches children are not automatically accepted on the team.

 Q) Will there be a cost for evaluations?

 A) For 2020/2021 the early bird fee is $150.
 Registration after the early bird dates is $175.